Velocidex/velociraptor-docs/content/vql_reference/misc/query/_index.md

 cpu_limit|Average CPU usage in percent of a core.|float64 iops_limit|Average IOPs to target.|float64
-progress_timeout|If no progress is detected in this many seconds, we terminate the query and output debugging information|float64
+progress_timeout|If no progress is detected in this many seconds, we terminate the query and output debugging information|float64 org_id|If specified, the query will run in the specified org space (Use 'root' to refer to the root org)|string runas|If specified, the query will run as the specified user|string

 ### Description